-GEORGIA FUNERAL DIRECTORS ASSOCIATION, INC. is the oldest and largest funeral service professional association in the state.
-Founded in 1899, we currently provide the following services:
+Georgia Funeral Directors Association, Inc., founded in 1899, is the oldest and largest funeral service professional association in the state.

-EDUCATIONAL PROGRAMS: The association offers continuing education forums at various times throughout each year, featuring presentations on topics that are timely, cost-effective, and highly informative to funeral directors and embalmers.
+GFDA offers Continuing education forums at various times throughout each year, featuring presentations on topics that are timely, cost-effective, and highly informative to funeral directors and embalmers.
 The majority of these programs are approved for Continuing Education (CE) credit by the Georgia State Board of Funeral Service.

 The association maintains the Georgia Funeral Directors Association Political Action Committee (GFDA PAC).
 The GFDA PAC forms the basis of contributions to political campaigns and allows the association to take a proactive stance in the elective process in Georgia.
 Through the GFDA PAC, the association lends our support to candidates who are advocates of GFDA views and opinions as regards funeral service profession legislation.
 PAC contributions may be made at any time through personal funds only; no company/corporate funds can be accepted.